-Figure 33 Example WPS Process: PIN Method
+Figure 43 Example WPS Process: PIN Method

-6.10.8.3 How WPS Works
+7.10.8.3 How WPS Works

 When two WPS-enabled devices connect, each device must assume a specific role.
 One device acts as the registrar (the device that supplies network and security settings) and the other device acts as the enrollee (the device that receives network and security settings.
-The registrar creates a secure EAP (Extensible Authentication Protocol) tunnel and sends the network name (SSID) and the WPA2-PSK pre-shared key to the enrollee.
+The registrar creates a secure EAP (Extensible Authentication Protocol) tunnel and sends the network name (SSID) and the WPA-PSK or WPA2-PSK pre-shared key to the enrollee.
+Whether WPA-PSK or WPA2-PSK is used depends on the standards supported by the devices.
 If the registrar is already part of a network, it sends the existing information.
-If not, it generates the SSID and WPA2)-PSK randomly.
+If not, it generates the SSID and WPA(2)-PSK randomly.